 Like other parts of India, the civil disobedience movement was also launched in North-West Frontier Province (Khyber–Pakhtoonkhwa).
-The local Congress sought help from the Khudai Khidmatgars, the most popular socio-political organization of the province.
+The local Congress sought help from the Khudai Khidmatgars, the most popular socio-political organization in the province.

-Khan Abdul Gaffar Khan’s the Khudai Khidmatgars, popularly known as the Red Shirts, played an extremely active role in the Civil Disobedience Movement.
+Khan Abdul Gaffar Khan’s Khudai Khidmatgars, popularly known as the Red Shirts, played an extremely active role in the Civil Disobedience Movement.

 The city came under the control of the masses for at least a week and the soldiers of the Garhwali regiment refused to fire at the unarmed crowds of Peshwar demonstrations.

 Nehru’s arrest on 14th April was followed by public protests in Madras, Calcutta and Karachi.

 The Salt March was notable for at least three reasons:

 - It was this event that first brought Mahatma Gandhi to world attention.

 - It was the first nationalist activity in which women participated in large numbers.
 Kamaladevi Chattopadhyay had persuaded Gandhi for this issue.